Skip to contents

 Value

-A data.frame with one row per attribute cell and the columns:
+A data.frame with one row per attribute cell.
+The output always contains:

-• Frequency Weighted Distance: richness-weighted mean distance to all other cells.
+• Frequency Weighted Distance: weighted mean distance from the cell to all other attribute cells.

 Details